ceceradio/angular-gender-field/README.md

 You are free to pare down the list if you'd like!
 The API for that is below&mdash;it's very simple.
 I've included genders based on feedback from trans friends that are close to me, and knowledge from trans activists I've learned from.
 That being said I don't expect this module to be perfect for everyone.
 If it isn't meeting your needs, let me know, and I'll see how I can help.

 ####Isn't `<input type="text" ng-model="user.gender"/>` strictly better?
-In some ways it definitely is!
-What this module plans to address is improving the options for gender available to users *now*, provide a simple user experience for touch screens, give developers more accurate semi-structured gender data, and giving wide user control over their gender input.
-Version 0.0.1 is the first step towards improving the options available by making it super simple to implement a better gender field into Angular apps.
-A select box or dropdown provides a great user experience for both desktop and mobile users.
-It also helps developers get a better idea of who is using their services.
-In future versions, I plan to provide a way for users to manually type their gender.
-You can plan for the functionality to be very similar to [my jQuery plugin](https://github.com/satsukitv/jQuery-genderField).
+It's certainly simpler.
+In version 0.0.1, angular-gender-field simply used a dropdown.
+Starting in 0.1.0, bootstrap integrated behavior includes an editable text field next to the dropdown button.
+In addition, searching-through-typing is available by default.
+The basic `<select>` behavior, by default, will switch to a text field when a user selects "Other."
+Utilizing a text field in conjunction with a dropdown allows users to quickly select a gender if found, or otherwise type in a gender.
+For developers, this means the data will be semi-structured (likely to be one of the options).
+For users, this means flexibility on an array of devices.

 ## Options
 * `ngModel`: Bind the value of the dropdown to a javascript variable.
 * `useTextField`: Default behavior is 'onOther' which shows a text field for the `<select>` functionality when "Other" is selected.
 Use "false" to disable the text field completely for `<select>` functionality.
 Use "true" to use a textbox by default.
 (Note: This field does not effect bootstrap functionality.)
-* `selectClasses`: Applies the result of this expression to the `class` attribute of the `<select>` element if used.
+* `selectClasses`: Sends the input to ngClass on the dropdown/select and input elements.
 * `withBootstrap`: Indicates that bootstrap.css is being used, and to use a bootstrap dropdown instead of a `<select>` element.
 Uses some simple built-in javascript behavior to mock dropdown.js behavior.
 * `withBootstrapJs`: Same as `withBootstrap` except dropdown behavior is delegated to bootstrap.js/dropdown.js.
 * `useSource`: Can either be an array, or url to a json array source file whose contents are the strings that should be used for genders.
 Optional if using the built-in genders from [satsukitv/genders](https://github.com/satsukitv/genders).
 * `buttonId`: If you need to designate an `id` for the `<button>` used in the bootstrap template, this is where you'll do it it.
 * `scrollableHeight`: Limits the height of the dropdown for bootstrap styling, and adds scrolling behavior to the dropdown.
+Defaults to 200px.
 * `useSearching`: Default (true) is to allow typing to open the dropdown and filter the options by what's been typed so far.
 Setting to false will disable this functionality.

 ## Bootstrap Integration